• Skip to main content

 What is muscular endurance?

-Muscular endurance is the ability of a muscle or group of muscles to perform repeated contractions against a resistance for an extended period of time.
+Muscular endurance is the ability of a muscle or group of muscles to perform repeated contractions against resistance for an extended period of time.

 It is the fourth building block of health-related fitness, along with cardio fitness, healthy body composition, and muscular strength.